mariuzka/pop2net/paper/paper.md

 3. **Convenient integration of micro-level data.**
     Pop2net is designed to integrate empirical micro-level data, e.g. from surveys, into the population and network generation processes.
-    The empirical micro-level data can be used to generate a population of agents and then refer to the empirical attributes when determining the rules of how agents connect via location definitions.
+    The empirical micro-level data can be used to generate a population of actors and then refer to the empirical attributes when determining the rules of how actors connect via location definitions.
     This enables users---especially from the social sciences---to ground network generation in empirical data, even in the absence of detailed network data.